Microsoft Graph Toolkit: UI Components and Authentication Providers for Microsoft Graph

 Who should use it?

-The Microsoft Graph Toolkit is great for developers of all experience levels looking to develop a web application, Microsoft Teams tab, or SharePoint web part that connects to and accesses data from Microsoft Graph.
+The Microsoft Graph Toolkit is great for developers of all experience levels looking to develop an app that connects to and accesses data from Microsoft Graph, such as a:

 Where can I use it?